Environmental Conservation Police Q & A

 Q: Who do I contact if I have a question concerning fishing regulations?

 A: Contact an Environmental Conservation Officer (ECO) if you are unsure of how a regulation should be interpreted.
 Contact a DEC Fisheries biologist for suggestions or questions on why a regulation is in place.
-See Environmental Conservation Officers or the “Special Regulations” sections for phone numbers.
+See Environmental Conservation Police Officers or the “Special Regulations” sections for phone numbers.

 Q: Can I continue to fish once I have caught and kept my daily limit?